 This kind of marketing means you still have to close the deal after you get them to the destination where they make their decision.
 Often they decide while on your website, so it goes without saying that this is key to directional marketing (along with signage).

-In directional marketing, you are almost always you are paying a third party (a company for advertising, a designer for branding, a web designer for a top notch website or a blog writer).
+In directional marketing, you are almost always you are paying a third party (a restaurant marketing agency for advertising, a designer for branding, a web designer for a top notch website or a blog writer).
 Pure directional marketing is hard to track.

 Sure, you can see how many clicks for an ad, but what percentage of those actually visit your restaurant.
 Is a sign only informing the customer or is it actually selling to the customer?
 It isn’t simple arithmetic because you cannot track decisions.
 More tech-savvy marketers have techniques to gauge the effect of this kind of online marketing and vigilant owners pass out surveys.